zavala92/surfpy/README.md

-Any comment or question, send an email to: g.zavalani@hzdr.de
+Any comment or question, send an email to: gentian.zavalani@tu-dresden.de

 ## License